BlackIQ/pgpooladmin-console/README.md

-# OpenHubble - Cloud Console
+# pgPoolAdmin - Console Cloud

-Web-based dashboard created with React (Next.js), providing a user-friendly interface for managing hosts, creating custom dashboards, and visualizing metrics in real-time.
+Web-based dashboard created with React (Next.js), providing a user-friendly interface for managing pools, fully integrated with postgres, and visualizing metrics in real-time.